afombravo/2FAST2Q/README.md

 This file MUST be located in the same folder the program is running on.

 To run the program, three input absolute paths are required:
-A path to the folder with all the fastq.gz (at the moment, the program unzips fastq.gz files only)
+A path to the folder with all the sequencing files (at the moment, the program unzips .gz files only.
+However, any uncompressed fastq file can be read)

 A path to the .csv file with the sgRNAs.
 See example file for layout.

 A path to the output folder (a constant named subfolder will always be created on this directory)

+The file extension type (default = fastq.gz) (change to the appropriate extension if uncompressed)

 If required, several parameters can also be adjusted :